fingent-corp/gateway-opencart-mastercard-module/README.md

 # Mastercard Gateway module for OpenCart
-This plugin adds Mastercard Payment Gateway Services as a payment option on your OpenCart checkout page.
+This plugin adds Mastercard Gateway as a payment option on your OpenCart checkout page.

 ## System Requirments
 The latest release of the plugin has the following system requirements: